lorensen/VTKExamples/src/Instructions/ForAdministrators.md

 1. Makes sure the site is up

-2. Pulls updates from the master repository at https://github.com/lorensen/VTKExamples
+2. Pulls updates from the [master repository](https://github.com/lorensen/VTKExamples).

 3. Pulls updates from the [src/Tarballs repository](https://github.com/lorensen/VTKWikiExamplesTarballs)